darkarnium/darkarnium.github.io/_posts/2016-03-06-BKPCTF-Suffolk-Downs-Bug-Bounty-Write-Up.md

 !["Yeah?
 Nah."](/assets/article_images/2016/hah-no.png)

-At this stage, we started to look for scripts that we could use for a CSP bypass.
+At this stage, we started to look for scripts that we could use for a CSP bypass that were included in the whitelist - maybe AngularJS, or something else custom?

 ### The Rabbit Hole Begins...